-This one-day event provides an opportunity for new governors to come together to understand their roles and responsibilities as members of the governing body.
+This event provides an opportunity for new governors to come together to understand their roles and responsibilities as members of the governing body.
 Participants will consider:

 - the policy landscape

 - higher education regulation

 - how best to hit the ground running as an effective governor.

 We will hear from a wide variety of speakers, including Rachel Hewitt, Director of Policy and Advocacy, Higher Education Policy Institute on Policy landscape; Dr Camille Kandiko Howson, PhD, Associate Professor of Education in the Centre for Higher Education Research & Scholarship (CHERS), Imperial College London, on Students' experience; and Victoria Holbrook, Assistant Director (Governance), Advance HE on Governing well with HE regulation.
 The event concluded with a discussion panel that included Alex Bols, Deputy Chief Executive, GuildHE & Vice Chair of the Board of Directors, University College of Osteopathy, Alison Allden OBE, Member of the governing body, Northumbria and Regent's University London.

 Ahead of our ‘Induction to Higher Education Governance for new Governors’, Rachel Hewitt, HEPI’s Director of Policy and Advocacy, shared three key lessons for new governors to help navigate the policy environment.